Jared Allen Frerichs

 As a strategic initiatives specialist working at Excelsior Wellness Center, it was an honor to work with dedicated professionals and the foster youth and families they support.
 In six-months we raised more than $600,000 through grants and donations.
 We also hosted a live television event to combat child-abuse that brought together a a cross-section of community stakeholders.

 In January 2019, I left the nine-to-five world and started my small business.
-A consulting firm with a mission of supporting individuals and organizations who want to increase their geo-political influence through ethical engagement in the system.
+A consulting firm with a mission of supporting individuals and organizations who want to increase their geo-political influence through ethical engagement in the systems and institutions which govern our lives.